CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 **Python 3.6+ required** to use the crypt4gh encryption utility.
 To install Python: https://www.python.org/downloads/release/python-3810/

-If you have a working python installation and you have permissions to add libraries to your python installation, you can install Crypt4GH with command:
+If you have a working python installation and you have permissions to add libraries to your python installation, you can install Crypt4GH with the command:

 ```text
 pip install crypt4gh